 By using the radio buttons, you may view data by the Issue Date Fiscal Year of by Funding Fiscal Year.
 In most cases, the Issue Date and Funding Fiscal Years coincide, although in some cases, delays in issuing an award and award close outs will cause the Issue Date of an award to be outside the of the Funding Fiscal Year.

-Objectives: The CIR-LRP is designed to provide an incentive for health professionals to work in areas of reproductive extramural contraception and/or infertility research, which are defined, respectively, as research that has the ultimate goal to provide new or improved methods of preventing pregnancy and research that has long-range objective to evaluate, treat, or ameliorate conditions which result in the failure of couples to either conceive or bear young by providing assistance in repaying educational loans for individuals.
-The CIR-LRP will pay up to $35,000 of the principal and interest of a participant's educational loans for each year of commitment not to exceed one-half of the remaining loan balance.
-In addition to the loan repayments, the CIR-LRP will pay participants 39 percent of the amount paid to lenders as partial payments on the increased income tax liability caused by the Program's loan repayments.
-In return for these loan repayments, applicants must agree to commit to a period of obligated service of not less than one year for each year of support awarded conducting research with respect to contraception and/or infertility.
+Objectives: The CIR-LRP is designed to provide an incentive for health professionals to work in areas of reproductive extramural contraception and/or infertility research (which are defined, respectively, as research that has the ultimate goal to provide new or improved methods of preventing pregnancy and research that has long-range objective to evaluate, treat, or ameliorate conditions which result in the failure of couples to either conceive or bear young) by repaying educational loans.
+The CIR-LRP will pay up to $50,000 ($20,000 for ACGME fellowa) of the principal of a participant's educational loans for each year of commitment not to exceed 25% of the remaining loan balance.
+LRP loan repayments are considered taxable income and can significantly affect an awardee's taxable income.
+To offset the tax burden resulting from LRP repayments, the LRPs also make a tax payment to the Internal Revenue Service (IRS) equal to 39 percent of the annual LRP repayment.
+In return for these loan repayments, awardees must agree to conduct contraception and/or infertility research for not less than one year for each year of support awarded.
 The long- range objective of the CIR-LRP is to stimulate the commitment of researchers to sustaining a career focus on contraception and/or infertility research, as defined above.